Samagra-Development/Samagra-Website/src/pages/amritseries/ttd.md

   supply chain problem of delivering textbooks to all students before the beginning of the academic year.
 title3: What was life like before?
-title4: Here is how the Himachal PRadesh government worked in a mission mode to augment the 'political salience' and 'system capacity'
+title4: Here is how the Himachal Pradesh government worked in a mission mode to augment the 'political salience' and 'system capacity'
 infographic1:
   - img: /img/ttd_teacher.jpg